MetaMask/metamask-docs/snaps/reference/permissions.md

 :::

 To present a dedicated UI within MetaMask, a Snap must request the `endowment:page-home` permission.
-This permission allows the Snap to specify a "home page" entrypoint with the exported [`onHomePage`](../reference/exports.md#onhomepage) method.
+This permission allows the Snap to specify a "home page" entrypoint using the exported [`onHomePage`](../reference/exports.md#onhomepage) method.
-This "home page" can use any [custom UI components](../how-to/use-custom-ui.md) to build an embedded page accessible via the Snaps menu.
+You can use any [custom UI components](../how-to/use-custom-ui.md) to build an embedded home page accessible through the Snaps menu.

 Specify this permission in the manifest file as follows: